niMgnoeSeeL/nimgnoeseel.github.io/_news/announcement_18.md

 related_posts: false
 ---

-I have been invited for a tutorial talk at the 18th Intl.
+:microphone: I have been invited for a tutorial talk at the 18th Intl.
 Workshop on Search-Based and Fuzz Testing (SBFT 2025)!
-See you everyone in the beautiful city of Ottawa! :tada:
+See you everyone in the beautiful city of Ottawa!